priyadarshi/Applozic-Chat-SDK-Documentation/README.md

    **Note**: If you are **not using gradle build** you need to replace ${applicationId}  with your Android app package name

-  Define below in your string.xml.
+  Configure media location folder in your string.xml

 ```
 <string name="default_media_location_folder"><YOUR_APP_NAME></string>